ivelum/landing/content/teamplify/_index.md

 ---
 title: Team management tool by ivelum team.
-From developers to developers
+By developers, for developers
 description: Explore our ultimate tool for productive development teams.
 Team Analytics, Daily Standups, and more - free for teams up to 5 users.
 layout: teamplify
 menus: